Study Says Owners of Energy-Efficient Homes Would Recommend Them to Friends

 Image

-A recent National Association of Home Builders (NAHB) study aimed at uncovering how owners of energy-efficient homes felt after purchasing their homes found that not only would the majority recommend the same green homes to friends, but more than 50% believed the benefits of energy efficiency outweighed the cost.
+A recent National Association of Home Builders (NAHB) study aimed at uncovering how owners of energy-efficient homes felt after purchasing their homes found that not only would the majority recommend the same homes to friends, but more than 50% believed the benefits of energy efficiency outweighed the cost.

 Key findings of the study revealed:

-• 92% would purchase another green home
+• 92% would purchase another efficient home

 • 55% believed the benefits outweighed the cost